-Take notice further that it is not sufficient to avoid the pernicious errors of those that pervert baptism, contrary to its institution; but you must be also diligent in improving it to the ends for which it was instituted.
-And here let me desire you to put the question seriously to your souls: 'What good use do you make of your baptism?
-How often, or seldom, do you think upon it?
-The vulgar sort of Christians, yes, it may be feared, many sincere converts, do so little think upon their own baptism and study to make a due improvement of it, that it is of no more profit to their souls than if they never had been baptized; yes, their sin is the more aggravated by rendering such an ordinance of none effect to their souls through their own gross neglect.
-Though baptism be administered to us but once in our lives, yet we ought frequently to reflect upon it, and upon all occasions to put the question to ourselves: 'Unto what were we baptized?'
-(Acts 19:3).
-What does this ordinance seal?
+Baptism of Suffering for the Name of Christ, before they had opportunity to be Baptized with Water: And in those ancient Times, when the Custom of deferring Baptism too much prevailed, we are not to think, that none were in a state of Salvation by Faith in Christ, that deferred that Ordinance, or neglected it.
+Take notice further, that it is not sufficient to avoid the pernicious Errors of those that pervert Baptism, contrary to its Institution; but you must be also diligent in the improving of it to the ends for which it was instituted.
+And here let me desire you to put the Question seriously to your Souls, What good use you do make of your Baptism?
+How often, or seldom do you think upon it?
+The vulgar sort of Christians, yea it may be feared, many sincere Converts, do so little think upon their own Baptism, and study to make a due improvement of it, that its of no more profit to their Souls, than if they never had been Baptized; yea, their sin is the more aggravated by rendering such an Ordinance of none effect to their Souls, through their own gross neglect.
+Tho Baptism be administered to us but once in our Lives, yet we ought frequently to reflect upon it, and upon all Occasions to put the Question to ourselves, Into what were we Baptized?
+Acts 19.2.
+What this Ordinance Seals?
 What did it engage us to?
-And accordingly we must stir up and strengthen ourselves by our baptism to lay hold on the grace which it seals to us, and to fulfil its engagements.
-We should often remember that we are made Christ's disciples by baptism, and engaged to hear Him, rather than Moses, and to believe on Him for our salvation; as John baptized with the baptism of repentance, saying to people that they should believe on Him that should come after him, that is on Christ Jesus.
-We should remember that our baptism sealed our putting on of Christ, and our being the children of God by faith in Christ, and our being no longer under the former schoolmaster, the law (Gal.
-3:25-27); and that it sealed to us the putting off the body of sin, and our burial and resurrection with Christ by faith, and the forgiving of our trespasses (Col. 2:12, 13); our being made members of one body, Christ; and to drink into one Spirit (1Cor.
-12:12, 13).

-We may find by such things as these, which are more fully discovered in the gospel, that it is the proper nature and tendency of baptism to guide us to faith in Christ alone for remission of sins, holiness and all salvation, by union and fellowship with Him; and that a diligent improvement of this ordinance must needs be of great advantage to the life of faith.
+And accordingly, we must stir up and strengthen ourselves by our Baptism, to lay hold on the Grace which it seals to us, and to fulfil its Engagements.
+We should often remember, that we are made Christ's Disciples by Baptism, and engaged to hear him rather than Moses, and to Believe on him for our Salvation; as John baptized with the Baptism of Repentance, saying to the People, That they should believe on him that should come after him, i. e. on Christ Jesus.
+We should remember, that our Baptism sealed our putting on of Christ, and our being the Children of God by Faith in Christ, and our being no longer under the former Schoolmaster the Law, Gal.
+3.25, 26, 27.
+And that it sealed to us the putting off the body of sin, and our Burial and Resurrection with Christ by Faith, and the forgiving of our trespasses, Col. 2.12, 13.
+Our being made Members of one Body of Christ, and to drink into one Spirit, 1 Cor.
+12.12, 13.
+We may find by such things as these which are more fully discovered in the Gospel, that it is the proper nature and tendency of Baptism, to guide us to Faith in Christ alone for remission of Sins, Holiness, and all Salvation, by Union and Fellowship with him, and that a diligent improvement of this Ordinance, must needs be of great advantage to the Life of Faith.